-2) We believe all people are created equally in the image of God.
+2)We believe all people are created equally in the image of God.
 Every individual is dependent upon God, and all share in the God-given vocation to contribute their gifts to help all of creation flourish.
 Being in the image of the triune God means that we humans are relational, that we are interconnected.
 Just as we interact with God, we are social creatures relating with each other and all of creation.

-As the Scriptures witness, all of creation originates from God, who sustains creation and will ultimately bring creation to its fullness.
+- As the Scriptures witness, all of creation originates from God, who sustains creation and will ultimately bring creation to its fullness.
 In Genesis 1, God speaks creation into existence; by a word, humans are created in the image of God (imago Dei).
-"Then God said, 'Let us make 'ādām [the Hebrew word for "humankind"] in our image, according to our likeness'" (Genesis 1:26a).
-Human dignity flows from the reality that all humans are made in the image of God.
-When we see one another, we see the image of God.
+"Then God said, 'Let us make ' $\bar{a}d\bar{a}m$ [the Hebrew word for "humankind"] in our image, according to our likeness" (Genesis 1:26a).7 Human dignity flows from the reality that all humans are made in the image of God.
+When we see one another, we see the image of God. - In the ancient world, typically only kings were thought to be in the image of God.

-Human dignity flows from the reality that all humans are made in the image of God.
-When we see one another, we see the image of God.

-In the ancient world, typically only kings were thought to be in the image of God.
 Genesis offers a striking contrast to a hierarchical view that sets rulers over those they rule or men over women.
 The point of the creation story in Genesis 1 is that all humankind is created at the same time and with the same value, in the image of God.

-The account of creation in Genesis 2 emphasizes human dependence upon God as the one who gives us life and breath.
+- The account of creation in Genesis 2 emphasizes human dependence upon God as the one who gives us life and breath.
 In this text, God makes humans by forming them from the soil (humus), the source of trees and all vegetation.
-Humanity comes to life only when God breathes the breath of life into the first human.

-In both Genesis 1 and 2, the emphasis is on God's creation of humankind in unity and equality.
-A translation of the Hebrew text helps to explain this:
+Humanity comes to life only when God breathed the breath of life into the first human. - In both Genesis 1 and 2, the emphasis is on God's creation of humankind in unity and equality.8 A translation of the Hebrew text helps to explain this: - 419 "then Yahweh God formed the earth creature [hā-'ādām] - 420 dust from the earth [hā-3dāmâ] - 421 and breathed into its nostrils the breath of life,